 No, I haven't.

 There's a place in Stars Hollow called the Black-White-Read Bookstore that also doubles as a movie theater at night.
-Cinema Detroit totally reminds me it.
+Cinema Detroit totally reminds me of it.

 Hah!
-Well I hope that's a good thing.
+I hope that's a good thing.
 I mostly watch films for work, sometimes up to five per week, and I don't watch much television.
 If I'm not watching something for Cinema Detroit, it's probably a film on TCM.

 I watch way more TV than I should and am always binging something.
 I find that episodes and shows start to run together if I don't space them out enough.